MORTGAGE RATES TODAY IN MICHIGAN

 • The Fed: The Federal Reserve plays a central role in shaping mortgage rates through its monetary policy decisions.
 The federal funds rate, which is the interest rate banks charge each other for overnight loans, serves as a benchmark for other interest rates, including mortgage rates.
 When the Fed raises the federal funds rate, it becomes more expensive for banks to borrow money, leading to higher mortgage rates.

 • Inflation: Inflation, which refers to the general increase in prices and fall in the purchasing power of money, can also impact mortgage rates.
-When inflation rises, the value of money decreases, making it more expensive for lenders to lend money.
+When inflation rises, the value of money decreases, making it more expensive for mortgage lenders to lend money.
 To compensate for this, lenders may increase interest rates to maintain their profit margins.

 • Unemployment rate: The unemployment rate is another economic factor that influences mortgage rates.
 Low unemployment generally indicates a strong economy, which often leads to increased demand for housing.
 This increased demand can put upward pressure on home prices and, consequently, mortgage interest rates.